ShobhitLamba/discord-bots/README.md

 # Discord YouTube Player Bot

+> **Note:** This README currently documents the YouTube Player Bot.
+As more bots are added to this repository, this documentation will be updated to include setup and usage instructions for all bots.

 A Discord bot that plays YouTube audio in voice channels.
 Simply mention the bot with a YouTube link, and it will join your voice channel and play the audio.
 Includes both traditional prefix commands and modern slash commands.

 ## Features